 Do research on what kind of a social media marketing automation plan will work for you.
 This will help you save a lot of time when you are busy later and have no time for marketing.
-I recently wrote an article on 5 Steps To Automating Your Social Media & Email Marketing (For Less).
-Check it out.
+I recently wrote an article on 5 Steps To Automating Your Social Media & Email Marketing (For Less)

 7. Collect Inspiration

 Use the Pocket app

 to create folders/boards and organize stuff that inspires you.
 This will come in handy when you're busy working with project deadlines later.